delta4infotech/ReactCalm/README.md

 ## Why ReactCalm 🤔

 - ReactCalm is simple in terms of architecture.
-- ReactCalm is flexible to modify Project architecture according to your comfort.
+- ReactCalm is flexible and also architecture is open to modify according to your comfort.
-- ReactCalm is well organised to easily maintain scalable frontend.
+- ReactCalm is well organised,well optimised and well tested for scalable projects.
 - Git clone -> npm install -> project is ready to use.

 ## How to use ReactCalm??